RealOrangeOne/theorangeone.net/content/posts/my-stack-2018/index.md

 # Email

-After realising that the benefits of [Mailfence](https://mailfence.com/) weren't useful to me, as there's no way I'm uploading a private key, I switched.
+After realizing that the benefits of [Mailfence](https://mailfence.com/) weren't useful to me, as there's no way I'm uploading a private key, I switched.
 [FastMail](https://www.fastmail.com/) has all the features I could ever need, and a great UI.

 ## Email Client
 My email client has stayed the same.
 There really is nothing close to [Thunderbird](https://www.thunderbird.net/en-GB/) on Linux!
 Mailspring does look nice, but it's still not quite feature-complete for my needs.
 And the fact Thunderbird is also a calendar app is quite useful too!